Home » Career » Artillery Jobs for Army & Marine Veterans after Military

 Jobs for Field Artillery Veterans

-If you are currently in either the Army or Marine Corps with a Field Artillery MOS, you may be curious about what you can do when you leave the military.
-Take a look at these job descriptions to see if anything will work for you.
+If you served in the Army or Marine Corps with a Field Artillery MOS, you may be curious about what you can do when you leave the military.

 Cartographer

 Becoming a cartographer after being in the artillery can be a smart choice.
-As a cartographer you would use different types of geological data to create maps and charts.
-You would also do data collection in the field and use GPS, CAD programs, and specialized mapping software.
-You may have experience from when you were in the military, using computers to report and interpret findings.
+As a cartographer, you would use different types of geological data to create maps and charts.
+You would also conduct data collection in the field, utilizing GPS, CAD programs, and specialized mapping software.
+You may have experience from your time in the military, where you used computers to report and interpret findings.

 In order to work as a cartographer, you will need a bachelor’s degree in cartography, geography, or related majors.
 Some states might also require a state license.
 You can work as a cartographer in government, education, and the private sector.